When working in The Netherlands, you should have Dutch working conditions, right? Apparently, that’s not always the case!

 20 vacation days is the legal minimum, but many companies offer at least 4-5 more per year.
 Those are called “extra-statutory” vacation days, which may be paid out in your salary instead.
 Your “statutory” vacation days are mandatory, so you will have to take those vacation days during the year in which you received them.

 You’ll also get vacation money, which is at least 8% of the total salary that you’ve earned.
-Vacation money is mandatory by Dutch law and exists to help you enjoy your vacation even more.
+This holiday allowance is mandatory by Dutch law and exists to help you enjoy your vacation even more.

-If you’re working under a foreign contract (so not Dutch), you probably won’t be able to get a BSN in The Netherlands, which means you can’t get Dutch health insurance or Zorgtoeslag.
-As a result, you would only be covered for medical emergencies – IF you have travel insurance that covers that.
-If you need other types of medical care, you would have to stop work and go back to your home country, instead of getting the care you need directly in The Netherlands.
+If you’re not working under a Dutch labor contract, you probably can’t get a BSN in The Netherlands, which means you can’t get Dutch health insurance or healthcare benefit.
+As a result, you may only be covered for medical emergencies, IF you have a travel insurance that covers that.
+If you need other types of medical care, you’d have to stop work and go back to your home country.
+If you need immediate care in The Netherlands, you’d probably have to pay for it yourself.

 4. Social benefits

-When you live and work in The Netherlands, you’re probably entitled to a lot of social benefits.
-For example, you may be able to request Zorgtoeslag, Extra-Territorial tax discount, Huurtoeslag, Kinderbijslag, and more.
-These benefits may add up to some serious additional money coming into your account each month.
-It can be difficult to arrange these subsidies, which is why our administration staff helps you with that for free if you’re an EU-People employee.
+If you have a Dutch labor contract, you’re probably entitled to a lot of social benefits.
+For example, you may be able to request healthcare benefit (Zorgtoeslag), Extra-Territorial tax discount, housing benefit (Huurtoeslag), child benefit (Kinderbijslag), and more.
+These benefits can add up to some serious extra income each month.
+With us at EU-People, you’ll have a Dutch labor contract and will be able to apply for social benefits under specific circumstances.
+If you’re an EU-People employee, our staff helps you with that for free.

 Summing up

-The Netherlands is infamous for its high labor taxes, which can make a non-Dutch contract sound attractive.
+The Netherlands is infamous for its high labor taxes, which can make a non-Dutch labor contract sound attractive.
 The reality is, that you get a lot of benefits in return, as you can see above!
-Especially when you have a lower income, there are many financial benefits, such as Zorgtoeslag, that you can enjoy if you have a Dutch contract with Dutch working conditions.
-Make sure you do your research and avoid getting scammed!
+Especially when you have a lower income, there are many financial benefits to enjoy if you have a Dutch labor contract with Dutch working conditions.
+Be sure to do your research so that you don’t get scammed!

 2 comments